 Applying for BAH

 Hi!
 I am getting married to a soldier in about 2 months.
-How long after we get married will it take to get our BAH so I can move to his duty station.
-(I’m in TN and he`s in TX) And what steps do we need to take in order to receive our BAH?
+How long will it take to get our BAH after we get married so I can move to his duty station?
+(I’m in TN and he`s in TX) And what steps do we need to take to receive our BAH?
 Thanks. 🙂

-As soon as you get married, he needs to take the marriage certificate to finance to have his records updated.
+As soon as you get married, he needs to take the marriage certificate to finance to update his records.
 In addition, you will need to get your military ID and be enrolled in DEERS.

 Typically, BAH will go into effect on the next month’s paycheck and will be back paid to the date of your marriage.
 Congratulations!

 I have been married for 3 months, and my husband keeps telling me that he is not getting BAH for being married.
 I live in a different place than him.
 He is at Fort Bragg.
 He says if he gets it, they take it for his bills.
 I thought the money was for me and the kids’ housing.
 He won’t tell me who his SGT is.
 I have nothing as I gave up my job because he said we were moving there.
 What do I do?

 BAH is given to married soldiers to provide a place for them to live with their families.
 If they choose to live on post, then housing will be provided for “free,” but they will not receive any BAH.

 If the soldier lives on post, they are not technically receiving any money every month.
 However, they should also not be living in on-post housing alone.
 If he is living off post, then he is receiving BAH.

 You need to find a way to contact his chain of command to let them know that he is not supporting you or his kids.
 It is possible they can help through an allotment.